 While people often think of slavery as a scourge of the past, the reality is that 40.3 million people are in slavery globally, with at least 13,000 estimated to be based in the UK.

-Anti-Slavery Day, which takes place on October 18 each year in the EU, was launched in the UK Parliament in 2010 with the aim of raising awareness of the need to eradicate trafficking for sexual exploitation, child trafficking, trafficking for forced labour and domestic servitude.
-An increasing number of charities, individuals, local authorities and police forces take action to mark Anti-Slavery Day each year.
+Anti-Slavery Day, which takes place on October 18 each year in the EU, was launched in the UK Parliament in 2010 with the aim of raising awareness of the need to eradicate trafficking for sexual exploitation, child trafficking, trafficking for forced labor, and domestic servitude.
+An increasing number of charities, individuals, local authorities, and police forces take action to mark Anti-Slavery Day each year.

 The introduction of the UK Modern Slavery Act 2015 gave authorities new tools to fight modern slavery, as well as enhanced powers of prosecution against its perpetrators and improved support for victims.